 If you import shipments regularly, the Continuous Bond is the best and most cost-effective option for you.

-For the Continuous Customs Bond purchase process steps, press here.
+For the Continuous Customs Bond purchase process steps, please click here.

 The requirements for purchasing a Continuous bond with us are: